Join us · Contact Persons · Impressum

 read / perform texts at other events in and around Braunschweig.

-So far, we have published three anthologies with prose and poetry
+So far, we have published six anthologies of prize-winning poetry and prose.